 Briefly share with us few lessons you have learned from your journey.

-On a similar note, being hones still is an advantage.
-I disagree with them who say that doing something in honest way is impossible in Bangladesh.
+On a similar note, being honest still is an advantage.
+I disagree with those who say that honestly doing something is impossible in Bangladesh.

 The problem is cultural.
 The mindset of our society is leaned against business.